Kaiepi/p6-PSBot/README.md

 The port of the server you wish to connect to.

-  * Bool *ssl*

-Whether or not to enable connecting using SSL.
-Set to true if the port is 443.

   * Str *serverid*

 The ID of the server you wish to connect to.